3a4oT/Texture/docs/BinaryDistribution.md

 Yes!
 Binary uses the same Objective-C API as CocoaPods/Carthage (`setASDKCollectionNode:`).
 It's a drop-in replacement.

-### Why is ASMapNode not in the binary?
+### Why are Video/MapKit/Photos not available via SPM?

-Only ~10% of apps use maps.
-Removing it:
-- Reduces binary by 100-200KB
-- Removes MapKit.framework dependency
-- Serves 90% of use cases

-Apps needing ASMapNode can use source distribution.
+These Objective-C classes are wrapped in conditional compilation directives (`#if AS_USE_VIDEO`, `#if AS_USE_MAPKIT`, `#if AS_USE_PHOTOS`).
+Swift Package Manager generates module interfaces at compile time, and classes excluded by `#if` guards are not exported to the Swift module interface.

+**This affects both binary and source SPM distributions.**

+**To use these features:**
+- Use CocoaPods or Carthage (original repository)
+- Or use from Objective-C code (.m files) where the classes are still available

 ### What about AssetsLibrary?

 Deprecated in iOS 9.0 (2015).
-Binary targets iOS 14+ (2020).
-Use Photos framework instead.
+Not available via SPM.
+Use Photos framework via CocoaPods/Carthage instead.

+Note: Photos framework also has SPM limitations (see above).

 ### Does Library Evolution work?